 The prefrontal cortex determines emotions, personality, and your attention span.
 The temporal lobes house the amygdala which is a set of nuclei.
 The temporal lobes are part of the limbic system which determines your emotional state.

 This information is critical since the communication between the gut, the prefrontal cortex, and the amygdala shows that the body functions as one unit instead of separate systems with independent responsibilities.
-It infers that the gut is the central access point for the body.
+It infers that the gut is the central access point for the body; so, healthy gut, healthy mind.

 For people suffering from GI conditions, it also offers promise that doctors will focus more attention on mental health as a symptom of GI conditions.
+There is potential for them to further examine and consider how the stomach and mind work together and the link between anxiety and digestion by considering the gut-brain axis when looking at mental health.
 With this information, people also have an opportunity to take precautions and look at pre and probiotics as preventive measures.

 Your body must have the right balance of microbiota which is why professionals recommend prebiotics and probiotics to help regulate and balance the good bacteria in your GI tract.
 Prebiotics provide nutritional support for probiotics which are the good bacteria your gut needs.

-Both prebiotics and probiotics fight against inflammation and illness while also boosting your immune system which helps your body stay healthy and responsive to harmful microbiota that also affects your mood.
+Both prebiotics and probiotics fight against inflammation and illness while also boosting your immune system.
+A strong immune system helps your body stay healthy and responsive to harmful microbiota, giving you better gut bacteria, which of course, affects your mood.
 So, which of our products do we recommend?
 All of them, of course!

 - Microbiome Plus promotes gastrointestinal health.
 Also, scFOS supports digestive activities.
 As a prebiotic, it helps L. reuteri NCIMB 30242 support normal GI function.